-We were founded in 1989 by London’s Business Design Centre in Islington – where the Fair still takes place today – with the aim of providing a space to showcase the most exceptional modern and contemporary art of our time, to discover and to buy.
-We launched with just 36 UK galleries (some of whom still exhibit at the Fair today) and have grown steadily over the following years; at our most recent edition in January 2019 we welcomed around 130 galleries and 20,000 attendees.
+We were founded in 1989 by London’s Business Design Centre in Islington – where the Fair still takes place today – with the aim of providing a space to showcase the most outstanding modern and contemporary art of our time, to discover and to buy.
+We launched with just 36 UK galleries (some of whom still exhibit at the Fair today) and have grown steadily over the following years; at our most recent edition in January 2020 we welcomed 129 galleries from 14 different countries and over 23,000 attendees.

 With the 2021 edition of London Art Fair taking place during such exceptional times, this year’s Fair has been specially curated to ensure visitors can experience the very best collection of Modern and Contemporary Art in a safe and spacious environment.